 America is a wonderful place.
 Do you want a soft drink?
-Pop into any Marietta convenience store and you’ll find a selection that fills a wall of refrigerators.
+Pop into any Georgia convenience store and you’ll find a selection that fills a wall of refrigerators.
 Do you want a car?
 You might want to avoid one of the many models that are on the current list for recalls due to questionable air bags.
 Even then, you still have a lot of models to choose from.

 Motorcyclists face the same quandary.
 There are a lot of different bikes to pick from.
 And then there are all the accessories to consider.
 Do you buy leathers?
 What about a helmet?